chris2fr/a-landing-page/README.md

 This code creates a page type called "La Grande Page."
 La Grande Page is the landing page.
 Sections will only appear if the title is present (eg. section 5 will be visible if section5title has some text).
 The "Short Titles" are only used for the menu.
 The alternative languages provide links to page names that are the two-letter codes indicated.

+## To Do

+I would like to put the libraries in modules, such as modules/bootstrap and modules/protonjs.
+These modules would bring just the library assets for the front end.

+I would like to personalize the rich-text widget with a wrapper module.
+This wrapper module could be modules/custom-rich-text-widget.
+The idea would be to put the custom code there rather than @apostrophe/rich-text-widget.
+Just more elegant maybe.

+Implement a guide from [apostrophecms/apostrophe-guides](https://github.com/apostrophecms/apostrophe-guides) specific to this module / page type.

 ## Please Contribute if You Use

 If you are able to improve things, or would just be so kind as to share your use of this template (even if intranet), I am appreciative.
 This is AGPL, so we try to share our improvements.